ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 Functions
 =======================

-You can also watch `this <https://www.youtube.com/>`_ video to understand how to use these functions.
+You can also watch `this <https://www.youtube.com/>`_ video to understand how to use the functions of WhatsAppBot given below.

 =============================
 newMessagesThere(self)